-At December 31, 2019, (i) NL Industries, Inc. (NYSE: NL) owns 86% of our outstanding common stock, Valhi, Inc. (NYSE: VHI) owns 83% of NL's outstanding common stock and a subsidiary of Contran Corporation owns 92% of Valhi's outstanding common stock.
-As discussed in Note 1 to our Consolidated Financial Statements, Lisa K. Simmons, Serena Simmons Connelly and a trust established for the benefit of Ms. Simmons and Ms. Connelly and their children and for which a third-party financial institution serves as trustee may be deemed to control Contran, Valhi, NL and us.
+At December 31, 2020, (i) NL Industries, Inc. (NYSE: NL) owns approximately 86% of our outstanding common stock, Valhi, Inc. (NYSE: VHI) owns approximately 83% of NL's outstanding common stock and a subsidiary of Contran Corporation owns approximately 92% of Valhi's outstanding common stock.
+As discussed in Note 1 to our Consolidated Financial Statements, a majority of Contran's outstanding voting stock is held directly by Lisa K. Simmons and various family trusts established for the benefit of Ms. Simmons, Thomas C. Connelly (the husband of Ms. Simmons' late sister) and their children and for which Ms. Simmons or Mr. Connelly, as applicable, serve as trustee (collectively, the "Other Trusts").
+With respect to the Other Trusts for which Mr. Connelly serves as trustee, he is required to vote the shares of Contran voting stock held in such trusts in the same manner as Ms. Simmons.
+Such voting rights of Ms. Simmons last through April 22, 2030 and are personal to Ms. Simmons.
+The remainder of Contran's outstanding voting stock is held by another trust (the "Family Trust"), which was established for the benefit of Ms. Simmons and her late sister and their children and for which a third-party financial institution serves as trustee.
+Consequently, at December 31, 2020, Ms. Simmons and the Family Trust may be deemed to control Contran, and therefore may be deemed to indirectly control the wholly-owned subsidiary of Contran, Valhi, NL and us.